Leo Nagel

 About Me

-Hi, I'm Leo Nagel.
-My current focus is on GPU kernels, but I am equally fascinated by quantitative finance, computing theory, mathematics, and physics.
-I'm German and I live in Berkeley, California.
+I'm German and I live in San Francisco, California.
 I've spent about 8 years of my life in Germany, 10 years in China, and coming up on 2 years in the United States.
+I enjoy playing chess and hiking up the Berkeley Hills (at night, especially).

 Education